 Why Regular and Effective Communication Is Paramount

-Therefore, Statek immediately began communicating critical, time-sensitive information to employees across multiple channels, including email, voice call, and text message.
+Therefore, leadership immediately began communicating critical, time-sensitive information to employees across multiple channels, including email, voice call, and text message.
 The company also used two-way communication to give employees a direct, immediate line to HR to ask questions, share concerns, or get help.
-The multichannel approach ensured everybody received the messages they needed, when they needed them.
+The multichannel approach ensured everybody received the messages they needed when they needed them.
 These efforts resulted in improved confidence and peace of mind for employees.
-Months later, Statek still sends regular COVID-19 updates to keep its workforce updated on changing conditions and guidance, such as county face mask requirements, self-isolation procedures, and company health and safety measures.
+Months later, the company still sends regular COVID-19 updates to keep its workforce updated on changing conditions and guidance, such as county face mask requirements, self-isolation procedures, and company health and safety measures.

 The Impact of Trust

 In our current health and economic crisis, poor employee communication can cause unnecessary anxiety, confusion, and stress.
 According to the Edelman Trust Barometer, regular employee communication saw a 44 percent net increase in importance, but it’s not just frequency that matters.
 When asked how many times they need to see information repeated to believe it, 61 percent said they believe information from their employer automatically or after seeing it once or twice.
 In contrast, only 39 percent of respondents said they automatically believe information from social media or after seeing it twice or less.